zippy1978/shift/doc/developer/developer_guide.md

 The `updateTitle(…)` method can be called to give the task a name.
 If the shared `TaskManager`is used, this name will be displayed in the status bar while the task is running.

 The `updateProgress(…)` gives the ability to track the task progress.
 Once again: if the shared `TaskManager`is used, the progress will be displayed as a progress bar in tge status bar while the task is running.

-To notify the task failed, the `failed()`method can be used.
-It is also possible to set the exception explaining the failure with the `setException(…)` method.

 ### Listening to a TaskManager